 The Company measures and recognizes non-cash equity-based compensation expense for all stock-based awards granted to employees based on estimated fair values.
 The value portion of the award that is ultimately expected to vest is recognized as expense over the requisite service period.
+Forfeitures are accounted for as they occur.
 For awards with a change of control condition, an evaluation is made at the grant date and future periods as to the likelihood of the condition being met.
 Compensation expense is adjusted in future periods for subsequent changes in the expected outcome of the change of control conditions until the vesting date.
-Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 Compensation expense related to awards with a market condition is recognized ratably over the requisite service period regardless of the achievement of the market condition.